 Reporting from Encyclopaedia Britannica (2015), Komodo dragons (Varanus Komodoensis) are only found on Komodo Island, Rinca, Flores, Gili Motang, and Gili Dasami, East Nusa Tenggara Province (NTT).

-In a study conducted by observing on four islands for a decade, it was found that the Komodo dragon never left the land of its birth throughout life.
+A study conducted by observing on four islands for a decade found that the Komodo dragon never left the land of its birth throughout life.

 The researchers named Komodo as a homebody group or real home-based children.
-In fact, dragons can only travel tens of miles and pass through heavy terrain and reach other areas.
+Dragons can only travel tens of miles and pass through heavy terrain and reach other areas.

-During the study, the researchers moved seven adult Komodo dragons to another region as far as 13.7 miles but still on the same island.
+The researchers moved seven adult Komodo dragons to another region as far as 13.7 miles but still on the same island during the study.
 Then it was moved to another island, separated by water and only 1 mile away.

 Komodo Dragon Ecosystem

-Komodo can survive in locations that have sufficient water availability, safe shelters, lots of lush trees, and abundant food.
+Komodo can survive in locations with sufficient water availability, safe shelters, lots of lush trees, and abundant food.

 Komodo Dragon Population

-Komodo dragon population in Komodo National Park (TNK) in West Manggarai Regency, NTT until 2018 reached 2,897 Komodos.
-Komodo will dig a hole to store eggs.
-The Komodo dragon’s eggs will hatch in April or May and the young Komodo dragon will live in a tree for several months to avoid predators or older Komodo dragons.
+Komodo dragon population in Komodo National Park (TNK) in West Manggarai Regency, NTT, until 2018 reached 2,897 Komodos.
+Komodo will dig a hole into storing eggs.
+The Komodo dragon’s eggs will hatch in April or May, and the young Komodo dragon will live in a tree for several months to avoid predators or older Komodo dragons.

 You may also like: